CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unicast prefix-limits inbound reestablish-wait</h>

 Specifes the time in seconds to wait before establishing the IPv4 BGP session again with the peer.
-You can set avalue between 1 and 4294967295.
-The default setting is auto, which uses standard BGP timers and processing (typically be 2-3 seconds).
+You can set a value between 1 and 4294967295.
+The default setting is auto, which uses standard BGP timers and processing (typically between 2-3 seconds).

 ### Command Syntax